expressjs/express/docs/guide.md

     res.attachment(file);
     res.sendfile(file);

+An optional callback may be supplied as either the second or third argument, which is passed to _res.sendfile()_:

+    res.download(path, 'expenses.doc', function(err){
+      // handle
+    });

 ### res.send(body|status[, headers|status[, status]])

-The `res.send()` method is a high level response utility allowing you to pass objects to respond with json, strings for html, arbitrary _Buffer_s or numbers for status code based responses.
+The _res.send()_ method is a high level response utility allowing you to pass objects to respond with json, strings for html, Buffer instances, or numbers representing the status code.
 The following are all valid uses:

      res.send(); // 204
      res.send(new Buffer('wahoo'));